Edward Langtry: Yachting

 Edward Langtry's father had been a yachtsman, and his last yacht was the 34 ton, Queen of the Isles, placed on sale after his death in 1855 at Bowling Harbour on the Clyde, Glasgow.
 In 1868, when Edward Langtry reached the age of 21, he was in the position to purchase his own yacht, a sailing schooner called Red Gauntlet.
 The vessel was of 147 tons, about 100 ft in length and 19 ft in beam.
 Built by Inman of Lymington for George Powell Haughton and launched in 1862.
 The saloon was 18 ft by 15 ft, and a later description said that the yacht could take seven passengers with a crew of eight.
 The yacht had at least one additional owner before Langtry, he was J Nolan-Ferrall.

 Other yachts owned by Langtry at this time were Ildegonda, of 15 tons. and later a 60-ton yawl named Gertrude.

 Langtry made extensive use of the Red Gauntlet, starting in 1868 by sailing to Dartmouth for the Royal Regatta and then to Dublin.
 He married in March the following year to Jane Frances Price; in May the newlyweds sailed to the Isle of Man and then on to Islay.
 From there to Oban and through the Caledonian Canal heading to Norway; by August they were back at the Dartmouth Royal Regatta.
-In October the Langtrys and Red Gauntlet were reported as being in St Peter-Port, Guernsey, returning to Jersey.
-In March 1870 the Red Gauntlet with the Langtry family were reported as being in Malta having returned for Syracuse.
+In October the Langtrys and Red Gauntlet were reported as being in Saint Peter Port, Guernsey, returning to Jersey.
+In March 1870, the Red Gauntlet with the Langtry family were reported as being in Malta having returned for Syracuse.
 From that period and into 1871 Edward was involved with domestic regattas racing both Red Gauntlet and Ildegonda.
-In September Langtry sailed for Jersey, where in October his wife Jane died at the home of her parents, aged just 21.
+In September, Langtry sailed for Jersey, where in October his wife Jane died at the home of her parents, aged just 21.